Organization

 - Taking Care of Our Own: God forbid that a tragedy occur in which Fire Personnel give their lives on the job.
 Should we experience such tragedy, the Chaplain will be there for the fire department family and family of the deceased.
 A full fire department funeral may be offered.
 The Chaplain will be willing to officiate alone or in conjunction with the family minister.

 To contact Chaplain Ron Little with prayer requests, to schedule a meeting, or just to talk to him.
-Click Here to email him or you can contact him at the church office: 770.473.0874
+Email Chaplain Ron Little or you can contact him at the church office: 770.473.0874

-For additional information on issues such as P.T.S.D, Critical Incident Stress you can visit Chaplain Little’s homepage by Clicking Here.
+For additional information on issues such as P.T.S.D, Critical Incident Stress you can visit Chaplain Little’s website

 Chief of Staff/Public Information Officer Laura Richardson. . .